tarek-debug/Smart_Home_Appliance_Database/README.md

 Note:
 Bold words are primary keys
 Italic word are forigen keys
-The reason that the user id in accout has a different name (user_in_id) is becuase I wanted to specficy that the user has an account.
+The reason that the user id in accout has a different name (user_id) is becuase I wanted to specficy that the user has an account.

 ## Boyce–Codd Normal Form Decomposition